Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 During her sophomore year, she began dating another cadet, later inviting him to attend Christland with her.
 He would go on to become involved in the church, even serving in the Kids Program.

 “He got to know Sándor pretty well,” Wright said.
-“I know at least a couple of different times, he went to Sándor’s house, because one of Sandor’s hobbies was fixing up cars and motorcycles.
+“I know at least a couple of different times, he went to Sándor’s house because one of Sandor’s hobbies was fixing up cars and motorcycles.
 A lot of the college guys would have him work on their cars for them.”

 But Wright said her year would soon change for the worse.

 “Not long after we started dating, he started sexually abusing me,” Wright said.
 “I felt so much shame about it.
 I thought it was my fault.
-I would have several conversations with my boyfriend at the time, like ‘I don’t like this, this needs to stop, what do we need to do to make this stop,’ and it never stopped.
+I would have several conversations with my boyfriend at the time, like, ‘I don’t like this.
+This needs to stop.
+What do we need to do to make this stop,’ and it never stopped.
 It became a habit for him.”

 This continued for the rest of her sophomore year, with him actively participating in the church the entire time before she ended the relationship the following summer.
 She would begin processing everything over the following months before realizing she was abused, Wright said.
-She then told family and friends, also deciding to report it to Paull.
-Wright met with Paull and his wife, Amanda Paull, in his office soon after.
+She told family and friends, also deciding to report it to Paull.
+Wright met with him and his wife, Amanda Paull, in his office soon after.

 “It was so weird because Sándor was extremely neutral throughout that entire conversation,” Wright said.
 “He did not display any signs about being upset about what had happened to me.
 He was not grieved over what happened to me.
 He was not angry towards my ex-boyfriend … nothing.”